We are committed to protecting and respecting your privacy.

 You have the right to ask us to stop using your information where: (i) the information we hold about you is inaccurate; (ii) we are unlawfully using your information; (iii) we no longer need to use the information; or (iv) we do not have a legitimate reason to use the information.
 Please note that we may continue to store your information or use your information for the purpose of legal proceedings or for protecting the rights of any other person.

 Where we use/store your information because it is necessary for our legitimate business interests, you have the right to object to us using/storing your information.
-We will stop using/storing your information unless we can demonstrate why we believe we have a legitimate business interest which is more important than your interests, rights and freedoms.
+We will stop using/storing your information unless we can demonstrate why we believe we have a legitimate business interest that is more important than your interests, rights, and freedoms.

 Where we use/store your data because you have given us your specific, informed and unambiguous consent, you have the right to withdraw your consent at any time.